 A community investment in our schools

 The district has worked with our community to ensure that the proposed ballot questions ($59.44 million and $6 million) will provide long-term value to students, staff, and residents.
-If approved by voters, this investment will be supported by a property tax increase that would take effect in 2026.
+If approved by voters, this investment will be supported by a property tax increase that would take effect in 2026 and be in place for the length of the 20-year bond.

 Your individual tax impact will depend on the value of the property you own.
 For example: